SaberUK/irc-docs/specifications/numeric-uuid.md

   on an IRC network.

 * UID &mdash; an unsigned 48-bit integer which uniquely identifies a user on an IRC server.
+UID '0' is reserved and should not be assigned to users.

-* UUID &mdash; an unsigned 64-bit integer which uniquely identifies a user on an IRC network.
+* UUID &mdash; an unsigned 64-bit integer which uniquely identifies an entity on an IRC network.
 The first 16 bits are the SID and the rest is the UID.
+If the UID is '0' then the UUID identifies a server rather than a user.

 ## Endianness